wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.19.5 =
-* Added: security nonce and additional security check
+* Added: security nonce and additional security check, thanks to Julio from http://Boiteaweb.fr for some testing

 = Version 1.9.19.4 =
 * More fixed for siteurl, url, home etc. for depreciation.
 Bare with us folks!